-578 579 This can be done in several ways by a voting system including, but not restricted to, the following options: 580 581 582 Authentication of the right to vote by itself does not reveal a voter's identity, but does verify he has a legitimate right to vote (e.g. the VToken data provides authentication of the right to vote but has anonymous properties as to the identification of the person voting).
-583 584 585 586 An voter's identity and the right to vote are both validated (i.e. the VToken data has both 'voter identification' and 'right to vote' authentication properties) and then the cast votes are clearly separated from the identity of the voter (i.e. the voters identification occurs before the ballot is 'anonymized') 587 588 589 In all cases any verification of the authenticity that takes place after the voter has indicated his/her choices must preserve the privacy of those choices according to the laws of the jurisdiction and the election rules.
-590 591 Finally, when counting and auditing votes it is necessary to be able to check that the votes were placed by those whose right to vote has been authenticated.
-592 593 594 595 Public democratic elections in particular will place specific demands on the trust and quality of the authentication data.
-Because of this and because different implementations will use different mechanisms to provide the voter credential, precise mechanisms are outside the scope of this document.
-596 4.1.2 Privacy/Confidentiality 597 598 599 600 This is concerned with ensuring information about voters and how votes are cast is not revealed except as necessary to count and audit the votes.
+- 585 This can be done in several ways by a voting system including, but not restricted to, the following 586 options: - 587 Authentication of the right to vote by itself does not reveal a voter's identity, but does verify he 588 has a legitimate right to vote (e.g. the VToken data provides authentication of the right to vote but 589 has anonymous properties as to the identification of the person voting). - 590 An voter's identity and the right to vote are both validated (i.e. the VToken data has both 'voter - identification' and 'right to vote' authentication properties) and then the cast votes are clearly separated from the identity of the voter (i.e. the voters identification occurs before the ballot is 'anonymized') - 594 In all cases any verification of the authenticity that takes place after the voter has indicated 595 his/her choices must preserve the privacy of those choices according to the laws of the - 596 jurisdiction and the election rules. - 597 Finally, when counting and auditing votes it is necessary to be able to check that the votes were 598 placed by those whose right to vote has been authenticated. - 599 Public democratic elections in particular will place specific demands on the trust and quality of the - authentication data.
+Because of this and because different implementations will use different - 601 mechanisms to provide the voter credential, precise mechanisms are outside the scope of this602 document.

+603 4.1.2 Privacy/Confidentiality

+- This is concerned with ensuring information about voters and how votes are cast is not revealed except as necessary to count and audit the votes.
 In most cases, it must not be possible to find out how a particular voter voted.
-Also, before an election is completed, it should not be possible to obtain a count of how votes are being cast.
-601 602 603 Where the user is remote from the voting system then there is a danger of voting information being revealed to someone listening in to the communications.
-This is commonly stopped by encrypting data as it passes over the communications network.
-604 605 606 607 The other major threat to the confidentiality of votes is within the system that is collecting votes.
-It should not be possible for malicious software that can collect votes to infiltrate the voting system.
-Risks of malicious software may be reduced by physical controls, careful audit of the system operation and other means of protecting the voting systems.
-608 609 610 611 Furthermore, the results of voting should not be accessible until the election is complete.
-Potential approaches to meeting this goal might include access control mechanisms, very careful procedural control over the voting system, and various methods of protecting the election data using encryption techniques.
-612 4.1.3 Integrity 613 614 615 616 This is concerned with ensuring that ballot options and votes are correct and unaltered.
-Having established the choices within a particular ballot and the voter community to which these choices apply, the correct ballot information must be presented to each voter.
-Also, when a vote is placed it is important that the vote is kept correctly until required for counting and auditing purposes.
-617 618 619 620 621 622 Using authentication check codes on information being sent to and from a remote voter's terminal over a communications network generally protects against attacks on the integrity of ballot information and votes.
-Integrity of the ballot and voting information held within computer systems may be protected to a degree by physical controls and careful audit of the system operation.
-However, much greater confidence in the integrity of voting information can be achieved by using digital signatures or some similar cryptographic protection to "seal" the data.
-623 624 The fundamental challenge to be met is one of maintaining voter privacy and maintaining the integrity of the ballot.
+Also, before an election is completed, it should not be possible to obtain a count of how votes are being cast. - 608 Where the user is remote from the voting system then there is a danger of voting information 609 being revealed to someone listening in to the communications.
+This is commonly stopped by 610 encrypting data as it passes over the communications network. - 611 The other major threat to the confidentiality of votes is within the system that is collecting votes.
+It - should not be possible for malicious software that can collect votes to infiltrate the voting system.
+Risks of malicious software may be reduced by physical controls, careful audit of the system - 614 operation and other means of protecting the voting systems. - Furthermore, the results of voting should not be accessible until the election is complete. - 616 Potential approaches to meeting this goal might include access control mechanisms, very careful 617 procedural control over the voting system, and various methods of protecting the election data - 617 procedural control over the voting system, and various methods of protecting the election data 618 using encryption techniques. - 618 using encryption techniques.